Specific Health Concerns >> Kidney Stones

 Can Kidney Stones be Prevented?

 Rather than having to undergo treatment, it is best to avoid kidney stones in the first place when possible.
-It can be especially helpful to drink more water, since low fluid intake and dehydration are major risk factors for kidney stone formation.
+It can be especially helpful to drink more water since low fluid intake and dehydration

 Depending on the cause of your Kidney Stones and your unique medical history, changes in the diet will be recommended to decrease the likelihood of developing further kidney stones.
 Addressing the repressed emotions related to the Kidney/Bladder (Genitourinary System) is vital to keep the person from precipitating out the Kidney Stone Metabolites.

 If one has passed a stone, it can be particularly helpful to have it analyzed in a laboratory to determine the precise type of stone so specific prevention measures can be considered.